 St. Isidore of Seville

-The Two Brother-Bishops of Seville
+The Two Brother Bishops of Seville

 When Leander died around the year 599, Isidore succeeded him as Seville’s archbishop.
-Isidore inherited his brother’s responsibility for Church affairs in an intense period of change, as the institutions of the Western Roman Empire gave way to the culture of the barbarian tribes.
+Isidore inherited his brother’s responsibility for Church affairs during an intense period of change as the institutions of the Western Roman Empire gave way to the culture of the barbarian tribes.
 For thirty-seven years, he led the Spanish Church through a period of intense religious development and renewal.
 He also organized representative councils that established the structure and discipline of the Church in Spain.

 Preserver of Knowledge and Civilization

 For the welfare of the Church and civilization, the archbishop was determined to preserve the wisdom and knowledge of the past.
 He carefully maintained the fruitful synthesis of classical Roman culture and the Christian faith.
-He was also serious in preventing false teachings from destroying the unity of the Church in Spain.
+He was also serious about preventing false teachings from destroying the unity of the Church in Spain.

 Lover of the Poor

 With Isidore leading, a series of local councils reinforced the orthodoxy of the Church of Spain against the erroneous teachings about Jesus Christ and the Holy Trinity.
-He firmly emphasized that systematic and extensive education of the clergy was a necessary means of guarding the faithful against many heresies.
+He firmly emphasized that the systematic and extensive education of the clergy was a necessary means of guarding the faithful against many heresies.
 Isidore was known as a prolific writer and a diligent leader of the Church.
 Above all, he did not neglect the poor.
 He served and helped them.
-Throughout his life, Isidore lived austerely so that he could help the poor.
+Throughout his life, Isidore lived alone so that he could help the poor.

 His writings attest to this love and compassion he had for the poor: “Indeed, just as we must love God in contemplation, so we must love our neighbor with action.
 It is therefore impossible to live without the presence of both the one and the other form of life, nor can we live without experiencing both the one and the other.”
 In the last months of his life, Isidore offered a moving testament to these words.
 He intensified his charitable outreach to the less fortunate.
 Many people from various places who were in need flocked to his residence as he offered his last works of mercy on earth.

 On April 4, 636, the holy Archbishop Isidore died in peace.
 His feast day is April 4.
-He was canonized as a saint by the Roman Catholic Church in 1598, and declared a Doctor of the Church in 1722.
+He was canonized as a saint by the Roman Catholic Church in 1598 and declared a Doctor of the Church in 1722.

 5 Interesting Facts About St. Isidore of Seville